miketromba/highest-paying-software-companies/disclaimer.md

 But if you're seeking a software role,
 This list might just help you reach your goal.

-So scroll on, reader, with a light heart,
+So browse with a smile, not a furrowed brow,
-In this data dance, you’re just a part.
+For this list is a guide, not a solemn vow.
-A list of 500, not carved in stone,
+A playful hint in a digital sea,
-In the digital sea, just a playful tone.
+A light beacon for where opportunities might be.